Shaddai

 Deut 25:17-19 - Blotting out Amalek

-Haftarah Reading Snapshot:
+Haftarah Reading Overview

 The Haftarah of Ki Teitzei is called the fifth of the "Haftarot of Consolation," offering encouragement to Israel even in the face of exile.

 In this beautiful and poignant reading, the LORD compares the children of Israel to a wife who has long been barren.
-According to the chaz’l, God tells the "Wife of His youth" to sing out with joy, for soon she will have a hard time keeping track of all her children!
+According to the sages, God tells the "Wife of His youth" to sing out with joy, for soon she will have a hard time keeping track of all her children!
 Many will return by means of a mighty wave of repentance that will sweep over the world when Jerusalem is finally redeemed and the Mashiach reigns in Israel.

-Brit Chadashah Snapshot:
+Brit Chadashah Overview

 The two passages from the Brit Chadashah show that both the LORD Yeshua and the Apostles reaffirmed the teachings of the Torah regarding sexual immorality.
 Adultery and a lustful heart seriously endanger the soul and can lead one to eternal perdition.